-The OED definition of authentic in this context is simply: "Genuine."
+The OED definition in this context is simply: "Genuine."

 The OED's more general definition is: "Of undisputed origin, and not a copy."

 Both definitions resonate strongly with the commonly understood meanings of authenticity in human personality and relationships.

 The term 'Authentic Leadership' was first used as a term by Bill George in his book, Authentic Leadership.
 He wrote it in 2003, around the time of the Enron and WorldCom scandals.
 These big corporate crimes provoked a backlash, prompting